Banana Plant Care at Home: Your Complete Guide

 Sucking Insects – Aphids, Scale, and Thrips

 If you catch these pests in the beginning stages, you can wipe them off with a wet towel or spray them with a stream of water.
-When larger infestations appear, you can treat them with neem oil or insecticidal soap.
+You can treat larger infestations with neem oil or insecticidal soap when they appear.

 Yellowing Leaves

 Yellowing leaves are often a sign of an improper environment.
-If you notice the tips of your plant’s leaves appear yellow and dry, increase the humidity and/or the temperature.
+If the tips of your plant’s leaves appear yellow and dry, increase the humidity and/or the temperature.

 Wrapping Up